 I found a good deal with Andy’s Car Rental, so we decided to get the car, and looking back we made the right decision.
 I emailed him the day before and reserved a car for a reasonable price.
 We used the rental car insurance through my credit card, but if you don’t have that option you can get insurance from Andy.

-The Anguilla Ferry Experience
+Our Anguilla Ferry Experience

-We took the Anguilla ferry that leaves from Marigot.
-(There is also an Anguilla ferry that leaves from right by the airport.)
-We parked for free in one of the spots by the harbor which wasn’t super close to the Gare Maritime terminal.
+We chose the Anguilla ferry that leaves from Marigot since that was closer to our vacation rental.
+We parked for free in one of the spots by the harbor which wasn’t super close to the Marigot Gare Maritime terminal.
 We had left plenty of time, so we had a leisurely walk to the ferry.
-The ferry wasn’t well marked, but after asking a few people we found it close to the market and by the “I heart SXM” sculpture.
+The Marigot ferry terminal wasn’t well marked, but after asking a few people we found it close to the market and by the “I heart SXM” sculpture.

 He is quite the man on the island.
 Andy told us not to worry about locking the car (we could even leave the keys in it) as he knew everyone on the island and no one would mess with him.
 What a contrast to St. Martin where you have to be very cautious about where you park the car and you should not leave anything of value in the car.

 Once we got to the car, I adjusted the seat and mirrors and tried to get as comfortable as I could with driving on the left (and sitting on the right).
 I had never previously (intentionally) driven on what we call the wrong side of the road.
 I knew that it would be weird making turns.
 However, I didn’t consider how strange it would feel to have my left knee resting on the center console rather than the door.
 Also, I had to shift into drive, reverse and park with my left hand…very strange.

 Upon complete failure on both our parts, I went inside the gas station to see if they could come look at the car or call Andy.
 The attendant came out and immediately solved our problem.
 The car wasn’t in park (see above about the shifter being on the other side).
 So, off we went…hopeful that we would be more successful at driving for the rest of the day.
 And we were!

 Heading Back to St. Martin

 The ride back was much rougher than the way there.
-There really weren’t any seats outside and you could barely see the windows from the seats inside.
+There weren’t any seats outside and you could barely see the windows from the seats inside.
 We both felt a little sick but no one on the boat actually got sick.
 The waves did ease up as we got closer to Marigot, luckily it is not a very long ride.